 That Christian community facilitated a spiritual breakthrough I was not going to reach on my own.
 It made me take more seriously the language of forgiveness that already exists within Judaism.
 I dug into Jewish texts.
 I studied.
 I did my best to implement changes in my life.
 That encounter with Christians made me a better Jew.

 In my interfaith work, I have witnessed so many Yitro encounters.
-I have witnessed Jews yearning for the deeply personal relationship with God that Muslims speak of so naturally.
+I have witnessed Jews yearning for the deeply personal relationship with God that many Muslims speak of so naturally.
 I have witnessed Muslims hungry for the culture of argument lived out in the Jewish sacred texts.
 The phenomenon is a kind of “holy envy.”
 It is the idea that our own lives and tradition can be enriched by learning from the faith, spirituality, and action of “the Other.”